3DCoded/Happy-Hare/Blobing-and-Stringing.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Cleaning Extruder with a "Cold-Pull"

+The cold pull method of cleaning your extruder should be in your bag of printer maintance tricks already.
+Generally it is a great way to clean carbon deposits that build up over time and can result in under extrusion.
+We are using it here to clear to prepare for accurate toolhead dimension measurements.

+### Procedure
+1. Detact bowden from toolhead
+2. Load approximately 25mm of filament into the extruder at normal temperature
+3. Extrude at least 10mm of filament
+4. Turn of extruder heat and wait for extruder to cool to correct temperature
+5. At this point, pull the filament quite firmly out of the extruder
+6. Inspect the tip to see if it has been successful

+### Using `MMU_COLD_PULL` macro
 TODO

+**How do you know if the cold pull was successful?** The pulled end of the filament should like like one of the pictures below.
+You need to be able to see the impression of the nozzle to be sure the pull was successful.
+On regular nozzles it should look similar to the image on the left, while with CHT nozzles similar to the image on the right.
+Note that the author of that picture should be commended for an excellent result because CHT nozzles require the pull at exactly the right temperature to be successful.

 <p align="center"><img src="Blobing-and-Stringing/Cold_Pull_Normal_Example.png" alt="Cold Pull Normal" width="30%"></a><img src="Blobing-and-Stringing/Cold_Pull_CHT_Example.png" alt="Cold Pull Normal" width="30%"></a></p>

+It may take a few pulls to get suitable results.
+Remember to extrude 10mm or so of filament between pull attempts.

+> [!TIP]
+> Some materials are better than others for cleaning with nylon often being found to be the best.
+PLA is also quite good.
+PTEG and ABS can be used but often stretch rather than pulling with sufficient force.
+The cool pulling temperature will be different with each material type so you may need to experiment.